Sundaybrian/wissenpos/README.md

 -   `npx knex seed:run` seed db with data
 -   `npx knex migrate:rollback --env <environment>` rollback db on a given env e.g prod, dev test

+## if psql refuses to expand a table or claim it is not ther

+-   use this command and replace city with the table name`SELECT table_name, column_name, data_type FROM information_schema.columns WHERE table_name = 'city';`

 ## eslint

 -   npx eslint --init